Anuj123verma/Real-Time-Sentiment-Analysis-Using-Twitter-Data/README.md

 python file for generating dataset according to the category and other for prediction.
 5)Then you need have the dashboard folder which contains the files for running the dashboard.

+Please read the pdf for each and every analysis and information.
+To watch the online demostration of the app please see the below video.
 Video Demonstration link:
 https://drive.google.com/file/d/11xH92jbd6gzBgADNNMZOzkwsweOOMU-j/view?usp=sharing